Tag Archives: health and living

 How Should I Take Care of My Hair With Age?

 What happens to aging hair?
 Aging is unavoidable, and it affects every part of your body, including your hair.
 Most people think of "aging" hair as either hair loss and balding or gray hair.
 Gray hair happens because your pigment cells gradually stop making pigment as you get older.
-Additionally, some factors like sunlight cause oxidative …
+Additionally, some factors like sunlight cause oxidative stress and damage to your …

 Read More »